traderabba/Crypto-Volume-Analysis-Toolkit/README.md

 - Easy to use
 - Fast, lightweight, and reliable
+- Execute the task in around 45 secs
 - Works on any device
 - No complex setup
 - Automatic Spot Volume Tracking